SpareCores/sc-crawler/README.md

 > if you are interested in alpha/beta testing.

-SC Crawler is a Python package to pull and standardize data on cloud compute resources, with tooling to help organize and update collected data into databases.
+SC Crawler is a Python package to pull and standardize data on cloud compute resources, with tooling to help organize and update the collected data into databases.

 References: